 What Type Do You Need?

-Determining the type of headphones you need depends on how and where you plan to listen and what you might be doing while listening.
+Determining the type of headphones you need depends on how and where you plan to listen, as well as what you will be doing while listening.

 Headphones typically offer better noise cancellation, and the mere sight of them can help keep others from bothering you.